-This Ancient Recipe Is The Best Way To Quickly Reset Your Gut During The Holidays
+This Ancient Recipe Is The Best Way To Quickly Reset Your Gut

-I know most people don't think of rice porridge as a health food—certainly not on the scale of green juice and kale—but congee is an ancient remedy in Chinese medicine for a troubled or tuckered-out digestive system.
+I know most people don't think of rice porridge as a health food—certainly not on the scale of green juice and kale—but congee is an ancient remedy in Traditional Chinese Medicine (TCM) for a troubled or tuckered-out digestive system.
 With just a few ingredients simmered low and slow on the stovetop, it's also the perfect homemade dish when you or your budget is feeling stretched—no cleaning of the juicer necessary.

 The health benefits of congee.